tanmoyhalder/life-insurance-use-case/documents/working_steps.md

 Next: Now you can run `git push origin main` to send your first commit to remote repo

 **Note**: Make sure that you are mentioning the files in gitignore, which you want to push (eg. personal acces tokens, any other secrets)

+### Next:

+As and when we make progress, we will push the code to GitHub.
+Please see the commits and description for further information